minetest-mirrors/easyvend/README.md

 Locked chests from other mods are not supported, but mods can choose to add support for Easyvend on their own (see developer information below).

+You can optionally add the `select_item` mod.
+This adds a button to select an item from a list of items.
+This feature is very useful for depositing machines because you can select any item, not just those you have already in your inventory.

 ## How to use
 Help is also included as help entry for Item Documentation [`doc_items`].